architkansal/architkansal.github.io/_posts/2019-07-01-Taking-AXL-to-Production.md

 Excited by the possibilities that AXL has to offer, we targeted integrating AXL into margin-replication infrastructure at Arcesium where the idea of AXL was born in the first place!

-Few other Items in our to-do list were error-handling and fully functional minimal online IDE integrated into the Arcesium platform for developing, testing, running and publishing AXL code.
+Few other items in our to-do list were error-handling and fully functional minimal online IDE integrated into the Arcesium platform for developing, testing, running and publishing AXL code.

 ## The SOC Implementation:

 ## Error Handling in AXL:

-We added support for robust, graceful, efficient and useful handling and reporting for both syntactical errors and runtime errors in AXL.
+We added support for robust, graceful, efficient and useful handling and reporting for both syntactical as well as runtime errors in AXL.
 Here is a list of a few cases that we handled:

 * **Syntax errors with line number information**: We were able to provide correct information in a lot of cases but for few cases the line information was wrong by 1-2 lines.
 It's not always possible to provide the correct line number with error because the way we look at the code isn’t how system parses it.
 * **Reporting conflicting definitions for reusable components**: AXL natively supports defining and re-using (by importing) components or using components from standard library.
 This brings the possibility of having multiple definitions for the same component, which needs to be resolved by the user.